hicodersofficial/renamely/README.md

-# **RenameJS**
+# **Renamely**

-Renamejs allows you to easily rename files and entire folders based upon extremely flexible criteria.
+Renamely allows you to easily rename files and entire folders based upon extremely flexible criteria.

-**Note**: You do need to have node.js installed already on you computer in order to run RenameJS file.
+**Note**: You do need to have node.js installed already on you computer in order to run Renamely file.

-# Running RenameJS
+# Running Renamely

 `node rename <directory>`